nodejs/node-addon-api/doc/value.md

 assumed.

 This conversion does not coerce the type.
 Calling any methods inappropriate for the actual value type will throw `Napi::Error`.
+When C++ exceptions are disabled, the thrown error will not be reflected before control returns to JavaScript.

+In order to enforce expected type, use `Napi::Value::Is*()` methods to check the type before calling `Napi::Value::As()`, or compile with definition `NODE_ADDON_API_ENABLE_TYPE_CHECK_ON_AS` to enforce type checks.

 ### Env